JulianCissen/defauth/.github/instructions/default.instructions.md

 - Add JSDoc comments for public functions and classes.
 Use the `@param` tag for parameters and `@returns` for return values.
 Make sure to add JSDoc also for all function styles (declaration, expression and arrow).
 - Focus on readability and maintainability.
 Write code that is easy to understand and follow, even if it means being more verbose.
 - Code deduplication is important, as long as it improves readability and maintainability.
 If you see duplicated code, consider refactoring it into a shared function or utility.
+- Ordering and grouping within files is important.
+Keep related code together and order imports, functions, and variables in a logical way.